 - Fill out Part A of the form in black ink only.
 Follow detailed instructions on the application form.

-- Submit the form, along with documentation, to your nearest Transport Canada Centre.
-Foreign applicants must apply to headquarters.
+- Submit the form, along with supporting documentation, to your nearest Transport Canada Centre.
+Foreign applicants must mail their application package to Transport Canada headquarters.

 If you did not receive your basic training from an approved training organization, use the AME Licence Application Supplement form 26-0638.